 Proposed

-Student evaluations of teaching, including both numerical ratings and students’ narrative comments, shall be made fully available to the faculty member and those conducting the review.
+Student evaluations of teaching shall be made fully available to the faculty member.
+The numerical ratings from student evaluations of teaching shall be made fully available to any persons conducting the annual review.
+Students’ narrative comments from evaluations shall be made fully available to the faculty member’s unit chairperson/head.
+The unit chairperson/head shall complete training in the evaluation of these narrative comments prior to conducting the review.

 II.
 Successive Appointments, Annual Review, Peer Review, Third-Year Review, and Post-Tenure Review